Coherent synchrotron radiation by excitation of surface plasmon polariton on near-critical solid microtube surface: Abstract

 \section{Abstract}

-Coherent synchrotron radiation (CSR) is vital for developing powerful ultrashort light sources.
-We introduce a CSR generation mechanism using surface plasmon polaritons (SPPs) resonantly excited on a solid, near-critical-density microtube.
+Coherent synchrotron radiation (CSR) is crucial for the development of powerful ultrashort light sources.
+We present a mechanism for generating CSR in the form of generalised superradiance, based on surface plasmon polaritons (SPPs), which are resonantly excited on a solid, near-critical-density inner surface of a microtube.
 A high-intensity, circularly polarised laser pulse, propagating along the microtube axis, efficiently couples the cylindrical SPP modes.
 This process creates azimuthally structured, rotating electromagnetic fields.
-These rotating fields subsequently confine, modulate, and directly accelerate surface electrons, causing them to emit CSR in the Valilov-Cherenkov angle.
-We further demonstrate that by improving the azimuthal symmetry, the helical modulation enables CSR emission across all azimuthal directions, significantly enhancing radiation intensity even when full coherence is imperfect.
-The harmonics can be well isolated for a high charge beam.
+These rotating fields subsequently confine, modulate, and directly accelerate surface electrons to emit CSR in the Vavilov-Cherenkov angle.
+We further demonstrate that by improving the azimuthal symmetry of these electrons, the helical modulation enables CSR emission across all azimuthal directions in the form of isolated harmonics, significantly enhancing radiation intensity even when full coherence is imperfect.
 Our full 3D Particle-in-Cell simulations indicate this scheme can generate X-rays with coherence enhanced by up to two orders of magnitude compared to incoherent emission.
+The challenges to experimentally realise this scheme are discussed, including the need for high-contrast lasers to prevent pre-plasma formation and the demanding tolerances for microtube fabrication and alignment, while these challenges are not beyond the scope of existing or near-future experimental capabilities.

 Coherent synchrotron radiation (CSR) represents a unique regime of electromagnetic (EM) radiation emitted when relativistic charged particles—typically electrons—undergo accelerated motion in a collective, spatially ordered configuration~\cite{Nodvick:1954aa}.
-Unlike conventional incoherent synchrotron radiation, where individual particles emit independently, CSR arises from the constructive interference of EM fields at specific wavelengths with fixed phase relationships between radiating electrons.
-The coherence results in a quadratic increase in power with the number of electrons, rather than the linear increase seen in incoherent cases.
-This property makes CSR highly advantageous for applications requiring high-power radiation sources in the terahertz (THz) and far-infrared regimes, such as ultrafast spectroscopy~\cite{Nakanishi:1998aa}, particle acceleration diagnostics~\cite{Lou:2020aa, Kim:2021aa}, and next-generation light sources~\cite{Couprie:2014aa, Shin:2021aa}.
+Its exceptional properties, such as high brightness and broadband emission, offer significant advantages for applications requiring high-power radiation sources in the terahertz (THz) and far-infrared regimes, such as ultrafast spectroscopy~\cite{Nakanishi:1998aa}, particle acceleration diagnostics~\cite{Lou:2020aa, Kim:2021aa}, and advanced light sources~\cite{Couprie:2014aa, Shin:2021aa}.